helcl42/WormHoles/README.md

 ## Usage

-This sample show how to create lousy coupled Logger.
+This sample show how to create a lousy coupled Logger.
 No compomnents touch `Logger` or `NetworkLogger` direcly they just post an event to `EventChannel` like System class does.

 ```cpp
 #include <iostream>